fletchjeff/copml/docs/chapter-4-understanding-continuous-operations-for-production-machine-learning.md

 # 4: COPML in Practice

-xIn this section we will outline some specific implementation methods and actions to take when architecting and implementing production machine learning systems.
+In this section we will outline some specific implementation methods and actions to take when architecting and implementing production machine learning systems.
 We call this methodology Continuous Operations for Production Machine Learning (COPML).
 This is not just about automation of model tracking, it also includes the various factors that need to be considered so that machine learning projects continually deliver successful business outcomes.
 This is a methodology by which enterprise users can maintain production machine learning systems in place with the minimum amount of input human input and while also adhering to the specifics and the more intangible requirements for this production machine learning project.

 ## Why not just use Continuous Delivery?